-In one of the most interesting parts of the book she discusses the urgent imagine hundreds of thousands of Donald Trumps in robot form, refusing to concede power.)
+In one of the most interesting parts of the book she discusses the urgent need for ethical regulation, raising the alarming prospect of AI creations so sophisticated they could easily find ways around human attempts to close them down.
+(If you want to sample the true flavour of the nightmare ahead, imagine hundreds of thousands of Donald Trumps in robot form, refusing to concede power.)